edgedb/edgedb/docs/reference/protocol/typedesc.rst

 * *blocks* can reference other *blocks*.

-While parsing the *blocks*, a database driver can assemble an *encoder* or a *decoder* of the EdgeDB binary data.
+While parsing the *blocks*, a database driver can assemble an *encoder* or a *decoder* of the Gel binary data.

-An *encoder* is used to encode objects, native to the driver's runtime, to binary data that EdgeDB can decode and work with.
+An *encoder* is used to encode objects, native to the driver's runtime, to binary data that Gel can decode and work with.

-A *decoder* is used to decode data from EdgeDB native format to data types native to the driver.
+A *decoder* is used to decode data from Gel native format to data types native to the driver.

 .. versionchanged:: _default